iPhone/iPad (iOS 10.0+) or Android device (5.0/Lollipop or newer)

 How Many Nanoleaf Controllers CAN I CONNECT TO THE APP?

 This is a somewhat new feature to Light DJ, so I'm not completely sure.
-I've tested the app with 2 units, but the code will support connecting as many as you'd like.
-I can't guarantee the quality of connecting more than 2 units currently, but I'll do my best to support as many units as I can up to practical system limits.
-If you do end up running more than 2 units, please let me know how it's working for you.
-I will update this information as more users start connecting their units to the app.
-(Last update: July 17 2017 - Confirmed 4 units working with the app).
+I've tested the app with 6 units, but the code will support connecting as many as you'd like.
+I can't guarantee the quality of connecting more than 6 units currently, but I'll do my best to support as many units as I can up to practical system limits.
+If you do end up running more than 6 units, please let me know how it's working for you.

 The Visualizer controller uses the iPhone microphone to analyze your music.
-Due to Apple restrictions, if you are playing audio through a Bluetooth speaker, then the speaker must also have a microphone built-in in order for the app to listen to your music.
-If your Bluetooth speaker does not include a microphone I recommend using an audio cable to connect directly from the phone to the aux/line-in input on your speaker.
-Alternatively you can control the lights while using a Bluetooth speaker as long you don't use the features that use the microphone (the Visualizer, auto-tempo, and background mode).
+Due to Apple restrictions, if you are playing audio through a Bluetooth or Airplay speaker, then the speaker must also have a microphone built-in in order for the app to listen to your music.
+If your external speaker does not include a microphone I recommend using an audio cable to connect directly from the phone to the aux/line-in input on your speaker.
+Alternatively you can control the lights while using a external speaker as long you don't use the features that use the microphone (the Visualizer, auto-tempo, and background mode).

 HOW DOES THE APP SET THE SPEED OF THE LIGHTS?